AndrewKostandy/MLtoolkit/README.md

 Example: Comparing Model Performance
 ------------------------------------

-The two following sections demonstrate how to compute performance metrics for caret model objects across resamples for binary classification and regression plotting those results in each case.
+The two following sections demonstrate how to compute performance metrics for caret model objects across resamples for binary classification and regression and plotting the results in each case.

 ### Binary Classification